Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## 7. Exercises: Date time Object

 1. What is the year today?
-1. What is the month today?
+1. What is the month today as a number?
 1. What is the date today?
-1. What is the day today?
+1. What is the day today as a number?
 1. What is the hours now?
 1. What is the minutes now?
 1. Find out the numbers of seconds elapsed from January 1, 1970 to now.